uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 You learned about the JavaScript browser runtime, Node.js and how to use the console of the various runtimes.
 You learned how to execute code in a REPL as well as how to execute scripts.

-### Further Reading

-There is no further reading for this section.